O'Connell Street: Drogheda Street

+Sackville Street (Gardiner's Mall)

+In the 1740s, the banker and property developer Luke Gardiner acquired the upper part of Drogheda Street extending down to Henry Street as part of a land deal.
+He demolished the western side of Drogheda Street creating an exclusive elongated residential square 1050 ft long and 150 ft wide, thus establishing the scale of the modern-day thoroughfare.

 A number of properties were built along the new western side of the street, while the eastern side had many mansions, the grandest of which was Drogheda House rented by the sixth Earl of Drogheda and sat on the corner of Cathedral Street.
 Gardiner also laid out a mall down the central section of the street, lined with low granite walls and obelisks.
 It was planted with trees a few years later.
 He titled the new development Sackville Street after the then Lord Lieutenant of Ireland Lionel Cranfield Sackville, Duke of Dorset.
 It was also known as 'Sackville Mall', and 'Gardiner's Mall'.
 However, due to the limited lands owned by the Gardiners in this area, the Rotunda Hospital sited just off the street at the bottom of Parnell Square – also developed by the family – was not built on axis with Sackville Street, terminating the vista.
 It had been Gardiner's intention to connect the new street through to the river, however, he died in 1755, with his son Charles taking over the estate.

 Work did not start until 1757 when the city's planning body, the Wide Streets Commission, obtained a financial grant from Parliament.
 For the next 10 years work progressed in demolishing a myriad of dwellings and other buildings, laying out the new roadway and building new terraces.
-The Wide Streets Commission had envisaged and realised marching terraces of unified and proportioned façades extending from the river.
+The Wide Streets Commission had envisaged and realised matching terraces of unified and proportioned façades extending from the river.
 Because of a dispute over land, a plot on the northwest of the street remained vacant; this later became the General Post Office (GPO) which opened in 1814.

+In 1764, an English traveller named John Bush visited Dublin and made the following assessment of the street: "There are on this side (north of the Liffey) many spacious and regular streets: one in particular in the north-east part of the town.
+Sackville-Street, about 70 feet wide or nearly, with a mall enclosed with a low wall...".
+Bush, however, bemoaned the failures of the builder for not having aligned the street with the Rotunda Hospital at its northern end.

-The street became a commercial success upon the opening of Carlisle Bridge, designed by James Gandon, in 1792 for pedestrians and 1795 for all traffic.
+The street became a commercial success upon the opening of Carlisle Bridge, designed by James Gandon, in 1792 for pedestrians and in 1795 for all traffic.